We’ve all had brainstorms that didn’t work out.

 13. Bic for Her pens

 Sure, some products appeal more to one gender than another.
 But you’d think the simple ballpoint pen is a unisex accessory.

 The pens themselves were designed in pastel colors but were otherwise unremarkable.
-Bic For Her pens (later called BIC Cristal For Her Ball Pen) are no longer made, but you can gaze on their oh-so-feminine packaging at Amazon.
+Bic for Her pens (later called the BIC Cristal for Her Ball Pen) are no longer made, but you can gaze on their oh-so-feminine packaging at Amazon.

 Hollywood movies have come a long way.
-Silent films gave way to talkies, and black-and-white to Technicolor.
+Silent films gave way to talkies and black-and-white films to Technicolor.
 IMAX, 3-D, Dolby surround sound — they’ve all found their way into the theaters.

 Some movie marvels, though, were goofy gimmicks.
 Case in point: the 1960 invention Smell-O-Vision and the similar Aroma-Rama, introduced in 1959.

 As American Movie Classics’ “The History of Film” recalls, cinemas pumped relevant scents, such as pipe tobacco or smashed grapes, into the theater to accompany a “scented” film.
 Only a very few movies ever took advantage of the trick.